Epidural Pros and Cons

 A typical labor and delivery can involve hours of pain from powerful uterine contractions, stretching, tearing, and pressure.
 This is why maternal pain management has become an important component of modern obstetric practice.

 In recent years the epidural has become the predominant method of pain management for women in labor.
-According to recent studies, an epidural is given for pain in over 60% of all hospital deliveries.
-Like all medications and procedures, however, the epidural has cons as well as pros.
-This page will give a brief overview of the good and bad things about epidurals during childbirth.What Exactly is an Epidural?
+An epidural is given for pain in over 71% of all hospital deliveries in the U.S.

 - Regular Epidural: a larger drip needle is inserted directly into the epidural space in the lower spinal area and fixed in place.
 The needle is then hooked up to a small catheter in that same area and connected to a drip or pump.